 The Technolgy and Transportation (TNT) Building is a new facility set up for a more advanced welding program with the ability to fabricate and manufacture more projects in a spacious and safe environment.
-Additionally the new building has the ability to pull additional equipment into a 5000 square foot mechanical bay for maintenance of larger equipment, which will also house the Diesel Equipment Technology program.
-Industrial Maintenance Technology will also be moving into approximately 10000 square foot of laboratories with a much more open floor plan to better enhance the learning environment.
+Additionally the new building houses additional equipment into the 5000 square foot mechanical bay for maintenance of larger equipment, which will also house the Diesel Equipment Technology program.
+Industrial Maintenance Technology also be moved into approximately 10000 square foot of laboratories with a much more open floor plan to better enhance the learning environment.